 “Owwwie… Is that you Honey?”

-“Nope,” I said.
-“You nearly got me in trouble.”
+“No,” I said.
+“You nearly got me into trouble.”

-“Always about you,” she said, turning on her side to face me with piercing blue eyes.
+“Always about you,” she said, turning on her side to face me with suddenly awake and angry blue eyes.

 “We did have a plan, you know.
 What happened?”